lukegriffiths/crack-extract/README.md

 ### Description

-The processing is split into two scripts:
+The processing is split into two modules:

 * extract_cracks.py: segmentation of the input image to create a binary image of pixel-thick cracks
 * count_cracks.py: crack lengths and their spatial densities are calculated from the binary image.
 These values are provided both globally for the whole image, and within multiple windows, to assess their spatial variability.